sheinsight/reactive/README.md

 }
 ```

-You can mutate the status anywhere.
+You can mutate the state anywhere you like.

 For example, mutate directly in the store.